dirkpuge/glossary/hardware.md

 CPUs, or Central Processing Units, are responsible for processing and executing instructions.

+## Headless Mode

+A headless server is a computing device without a local interface that is dedicated to providing services to other computers and their users.
+Headless, in this context, basically means that the computing device has no monitor or peripherals, such as a keyboard and mouse.

 ## I/O

 Any movement of data between **[disk](https://github.com/non-binary/glossary/blob/main/hardware.md#storage)** and **[memory](https://github.com/non-binary/glossary/blob/main/hardware.md#memory)**.